Identifying Hazards and Communicating Risks

 The Mad Hatter

 Common, non-specific work-related diseases include dermatitis, asthma, and musculoskeletal disorders.
-It is also accepted that mental health can be influenced by stressful conditions at work.
+It is also accepted that mental health can be influenced by excessive work demands, lack of decision latitude, concerns with lack of support, workplace harassment and workplace violence among other things.

 Condition | Agent | Example of occupations at risk |